 The availability of GNSS and other space-based systems is creating an unprecedented opportunity, bringing benefits in the areas of emergency management, marine and land monitoring or fleet control to name a few.
 Due to this availability, the development of integrated applications is an area in rapid expansion.
-To address a wide array of GNSS applications for socioeconomic benefits and to focus on initiating pilot projects and strengthening the networking of GNSS-related institutions in the region, a five-day Workshop will be held in Ulaanbaatar, Mongolia, from 13 to 17 April 2020.
-This Workshop is being organized by the United Nations Office for Outer Space Affairs in cooperation with the Mongolian Geospatial Association as part of the activities of the United Nations Programme on Space Applications.
-The Workshop will be hosted by the Mongolian Geospatial Association.
-The Workshop is co-sponsored by the Government of the United States and the European Commission through the International Committee on Global Navigation Satellite Systems (ICG).
+To address a wide array of GNSS applications for socioeconomic benefits and to focus on initiating pilot projects and strengthening the networking of GNSS-related institutions in the region, a five-day Workshop will be held in hybrid format in Ulaanbaatar from 25 to 29 October 2021.

+This workshop is being organized by the United Nations Office for Outer Space Affairs in cooperation with the Mongolian Geospatial Association and the Agency for Land Administration and Management, geodesy and Cartography of the Government of Mongolia as part of the activities of the United Nations Programme on Space Applications and the Programme on GNSS applications of the International Committee on GNSS (ICG).
+The workshop will be hosted by the Mongolian Geospatial Association and supported by the Institute of Astronomy and Geophysics, and the Institute of Geography and Geo-ecology of the Mongolian Academy of Sciences.
+The workshop is co-sponsored by ICG.